-As part of responsible environmental stewardship, an organisation should take into account habitat protection or biodiversity conservation including terrestrial and marine ecosystems, and flora and fauna communities which may be affected by AtoN infrastructure or operational activities.
+As part of responsible environmental stewardship, an organisation should take into account habitat protection, or biodiversity conservation, including terrestrial and marine ecosystems, and flora and fauna communities which may be affected by AtoN infrastructure or operational activities.

 Terrestrial ecosystems are generally recognized by the characteristic vegetation they support, for example; type of grasslands, forests, heathlands, inland waters and coasts.